 The gas supply unit supplies the pressurized gas.
 Usually natural air or nitrogen gas is used.

 The gas filter removed any foreign particles from the gas.
-If there are any impurities in the gas, then may affect the machining process and may cause some damage to the workpiece surface.
+If there are any impurities in the gas, it may affect the machining process and may cause some damage to the workpiece surface.

 Pressure gauge controls the pressure and indicate at what pressure the gas is flowing into the mixing chamber.

 Regulators control the amount of gas that is getting into the mixing chamber.
-As we all know that the pressure and velocity of the gas plays a big role in the machining process, so regulator control that flows rate.
+As we all know, the gas’s pressure and velocity play a big role in the machining process, so regulators control that flows rate.